Cherreads

 Footsteps echoed through the cave.

-Clenching his teeth, Rion quickened his pace.
+Gritting his teeth, Rion quickened his pace.

-but he never thought of leaving Noa behind.
+he never even considered leaving Noa behind.

 "I will protect him.
 Even if the whole world turns against me."